Infographic comparing massage therapy vs assisted stretching as recovery tools for Utah athletes, featuring a trail runner and stretching techniques.

 A Utah Athlete’s Honest Guide to Choosing the Right Recovery Tool

-It’s a fair question, and the answer matters more than most people realize.
-Massage therapy and assisted stretching are often lumped together as generic “self-care.”
-Still, they actually do very different things to your body — different tissues, different mechanisms, different timelines for results.
-Choose the wrong one for your goal, and you’ll get a relaxing hour that doesn’t move the needle.
-Choose the right one (or, often, the right combination), and you’ll feel like you got your body back.
+It’s a fair question.
+The answer matters more than most people realize.
+People often lump massage therapy and assisted stretching together as generic “self-care.”
+Yet, they do very different things to your body.
+They target different tissues, use different mechanisms, and have different timelines for results.

 First, Let’s Define What We’re Actually Comparing